EdmundBenedict/lordcephei.github.io/pages/optics_tutorial.md

       OPTICS  MODE=1 NPTS=1001 WINDOW=0 1 LTET=3

-the category above describes all neccessery information needed to calculate the imaginary part of the complex dielectric function.
+the category above describes all necessary information needed to calculate the imaginary part of the complex dielectric function.
 The tokens above indicate an optics calculation mode 1 which is the imaginary part of the dielectric function, calculated for an energy range of 0-1 Ry (indicated by WINDOW token) with an enegy mesh density of 1001 using the  enhanced tetrahedron integration method (determined through LTET).
 Further more the token **FREE=F** should be added to the start category in the control file.

 #### _Preforming calculations_